AguirreEze/reventando_otros_mundos/README.md

 ### Users

-You can login with google account, This is used for admins to create and update entries the Database
+You can login with google account.
+This is used for Admin Users to create and update entries the Database.

 ### Drag & Drop image Upload

-When sending a new entry on database images are upload using Drag & Drop
+When sending a new entry on database images are upload using.
+Drag & Drop

 ### Data validation

-Data for a Database entrie is validated Frond-end and Back-end
+Information for a Database entrie is validated Frond-end and Back-end.